subtalegames/rustfmt/README.md

 > This repository contains Subtale's **opinionated** rustfmt configuration file ([`.rustfmt.toml`][config]).

+## Usage

+The [`.rustfmt.toml`][config] should be included in the root directory of your Rust project.
+This will ensure that rustfmt picks it up when formatting.

 ## Configuration options

 Below you can find reasoning behind all of the configuration options present in Subtale's custom rustfmt configuration.